If you have not already done

 Mt.
 Tamalpais has to offer this time of year.
 Alone, or with

-others, the walk to Stinson Beach, or up Steep Ravine Trail to Pantoll, will lift
+others, the walk to Stinson Beach, or up

 your spirits and become a happy part of you.